GDSSecurity/Anti-CSRF-Library/README.md

 **6. CSRF Token Protection Scope Should Support Form Specific Protection**<BR>
 The scope of protection can be configured so that a non-expired token is tied to a specific form.

-Note: Currently, the librarysupports site wide and URL specific tokens.
+Note: Currently, the library supports site wide and URL specific tokens.
 Form specific tokens is on the roadmap for a future version.

 **7. Simple Integration with Existing Web Application Technology Stack**<BR> The solution should adhere to the following principles to ensure it is as plug-n-play as possible: